-Whether you are buying uPVC, timber, alu-clad, or aluminium windows; here at Zyle Fenster we will always recommend that you opt for tilt & turn openings rather than casement.
-By far the most common question we receive as a result of this recommendation is – ‘but what about blinds?’
-We have decided to put together a blog to put this question to rest but before we do, we’ve opted to outline the reasons we are so fervent in favouring tilt & turn windows.
+Whether you are buying uPVC windows, timber windows, alu-clad windows, or aluminium windows, here at Zyle Fenster we will always recommend that you opt for tilt and turn openings rather than casement.
+By far the most common question we receive as a result of this recommendation is ‘but what about blinds?’
+We have decided to put together a blog to put this question to rest but, before we do, we’ve opted to outline the reasons we are so fervent in favouring tilt and turn windows.
 Having read this, we’re sure you’ll agree that the benefits greatly outweigh the entirely solvable issue of what to do about blinds.

 Benefits of Tilt & Turn Windows

 T&T windows are simply more robust due to the fact that the weight is distributed across the gearing system.
 With flush casement windows, many people find that they will need adjustment or repair relatively regularly due to the bottom hinge dropping or bending.
 This benefit is increased exponentially by the fact that with tilt & turn windows, most people use the tilt option 90% of the time, meaning that not only are the turning hinges more durable, they are rarely used.
 A combination of these factors means that when it comes to longevity, there is really no comparison.
 In addition, tilt & turn windows allow for much larger openings allowing you to maximize the light and views for your home.